connexcs/docs/docs/developers/pages.md

 **3. Tab Options**:Tab Options lets you increase and decrease the number of tabs.

+## Form attribute

+Form attribute helps you specify values for the following parameters for all the fields in the form:

+**1. Form Width**: Form width helps you decide the dimensions of the overall form.

+**2. Label Position**: Label position helps you position the field lables.<br> You can decide betwwen Left, Right and Top.

+**3. Size**: Size describes the dimensions of the all the fields in the form. <br> You can choose from **Large**, **Small**, and **Mini**.

-Form attribute : Style sheets: You can add custom Style Sheets to make thr interface look more pleasing.
+**4. Style sheets**: You can add custom Style Sheets to make thr interface look more pleasing.

+**5. Data Source**: Data Source can be External, from Script Forge or a Database.

+**6. Action Panel**: Action panel allows you to specify the actions for buttons and links controls.